 You probably do your best to take care of your teeth, with brushing and flossing every day, visiting the dentist regularly, and eating right.
 No matter how healthy your mouth is though, a dental emergency can still happen.
 This can include cases such as:

 If you are suffering from any of these situations, don’t delay treatment.
-Contact us at Prime Dental promptly, even if it is outside of our regular office hours – we may be able to refer you to another dentist in Plano.
+Contact us at Prime Dental promptly, even if it is outside of our regular office hours – we may be able to refer you to another emergency dentist in Plano.
 We will try to see you as soon as possible, but in the meantime, there are steps you can take to save your teeth.

 You can increase the chances of saving the tooth and getting it reattached.
 Retrieve the tooth, handling it only by the crown (the top) and not the root.
 Rinse it gently with running water.
 Do not wash it with soap.
 Try to put the tooth back into its place and keep it there with a piece of gauze.
-If this isn’t possible, keep the tooth in a container of saliva or milk until you are able to see your dentist.
+If this isn’t possible, keep the tooth in a container of saliva or milk until you are able to see your Allen emergency dentist.

 A toothache can be a sign of many dental issues, including trauma, infection, cavities, or erupting wisdom teeth.
-Only your dentist at Prime Dental will be able to determine the exact cause and treat it.
+Only your emergency dentist at Prime Dental will be able to determine the exact cause and treat it.
 For pain relief, you can take acetaminophen.
 Never put aspirin on any sore teeth.